mikeflintrop/weekend-jquery-salary-calculator2/README.md

 ## How does someone use this application?

+1. Open the index.html file in browser of your choice.
-1. Fill out each 'Add Employee' input field.
+2. Fill out each 'Add Employee' input field.
-2. When you are finished, click the Submit button.
+3. When you are finished, click the Submit button.
-3. You will see your employee and the total monthly calculated salary displayed on the page.
+4. You will see your employee and the total monthly calculated salary displayed on the page.
-4. Click each correlated Delete button to remove an employee from the list of employees and remove their salary from the total monthly calculated salary.
+5. Click each correlated Delete button to remove an employee from the list of employees and remove their salary from the total monthly calculated salary.

 ## Built With